Location: 10 minutes drive from either San José or Cala Vadella

 Cala d'Hort is a small, beloved beach with a fantastic view of the mysterious island of Es Vedra, which lies only several hundred meters from the shore.
 The beach itself is sandy to one side, more pebbly to the other, and in summer is extremely popular.

 Backed by cliffs, it is situated at the end of a steep road.
 So if you're a nervous driver you may not want to attempt it as during busy times the road is reduced to single track due to the number of parked vehicles.
+The near by village of San José provides the the closest accommodation, (about ten minutes drive).

 This is a lovely beach to body surf on breezy days when the waves get a little higher and bash the shore.